 But we’re here to help!
 Here are a few of the options for getting around Miami, ranging from free to a bit pricier.

 While not the most glamorous way to get around Miami, it is the cheapest!
-Miami has a bus system and two pretty awesome public transportation methods that are 100% free: the trolley and the metromover.
+Miami has both a bus system and two pretty awesome public transportation methods that are 100% free: the trolley and the metromover.

 The trolley has routes within Little Havana, Downtown and Brickell, and Wynood.
 These routes stick just to one neighborhood (vs. connecting the neighborhoods), so you’ll still have to find a way to get to the neighborhood, but once you’re there, you can utilize the trolley to get around easier.

 Miami also has a Metrobus, Metrorail, and Metromover.
 The Metrobus is just like your standard city bus, while the Metromover and Metrorail are both rail systems.
 However, the difference between the two is that the Metrorail covers 25 miles and has a $2.25 fare, while the Metromover focuses more on the downtown and Brickell areas and is free!

 Uber or Lyft

 If you don’t plan to venture around the city too much or plan to drink and need a safe way to get around, then Uber or Lyft are likely your best bet.
 It may get a bit pricey, so we recommend looking at their fare estimator tools (Uber, Lyft) to see how much you’d expect to spend when getting around town.